-In a city, for example, streets have to be closed while they are dug up - annoying residents, drivers and local authorities.
-Costs for labour, permits and restoration fees are high, adding to budgets and even making some projects uneconomic.
+In a city, for example, streets have to be closed while they are dug up, disrupting residents, drivers and local authorities.
+Costs for labor, permits and restoration fees are high, adding to budgets and even making some projects uneconomic.

 Consequently, many installers are now switching to micro trenching (also known as slot-cut trenching).
 This offers substantial benefits over traditional methods as it involves using a diamond circular saw to cut a 0.75 - 1.5 inch wide, 4 inch deep trench.
 Microduct is installed in the bottom of the trench and it is then backfilled and sealed, speeding up the project.

 By comparison, traditional trenches are at least 12 inches wide, in order to fit the size of the smallest excavator buckets, and deployments take more passes to backfill.
-These factors combined mean that micro trenching is typically 60 per cent cheaper than traditional excavations, as well as being much less disruptive to the urban environment.
+These factors combined mean that micro trenching is typically 60% cheaper than traditional excavations, as well as being much less disruptive to the urban environment.

 While micro trenching causes less disruption than traditional trenching techniques, the rules and regulations set by municipalities do vary.
 For example, some are wary of the shallowness of micro trenches, which means that the fiber microducts are close to the surface and, therefore, vulnerable to damage.

-Consequently, municipalities typically mandate where micro trenches are cut - either along the centre line of the road, or close to the seam where the curb and road meet.
+Consequently, municipalities typically mandate where micro trenches are cut - either along the center line of the road or close to the seam where the curb and road meet.
 Ensure you have followed regulations and have the right permissions and permits in good time before beginning work.

 Plan ahead and check where all other services are in the area you are going to cut.
 Mark these on the surface of the roadway or sidewalk and also mark the route you are going to cut before you begin.
 This will act as a guide to follow, ensuring the cut line is straight.